Adamou02/projet_cookie_ing1/README.md

 If the player runs out of energy, the game is lost.
 The character can move from top to bottom, with z/x keys, from right to left, with q/d, but also diagonally with a/e/w/c.
 The player also has the ability to make up to 6 backward moves to cancel the last one.
 It is possible to resume a game in progress after leaving the game, if it has been saved.
-It is also possible to review an old part
+It is also possible to review an old game.

 ### Prerequisites